What is it?

 How is it calculated?

 The Early Pregnancy Signs analyzer is displayed below your chart/calendar/wheel in the Pregnancy Monitor section.
 The result of the analyzer is displayed as a simple graphical gauge which measures the probability of your current signs matching those most seen on pregnancy charts.
-The model takes into account all signs entered.

 The analyzer displays its results on a scale of 100 points.
 More points means the signs on your chart were observed more frequently on pregnancy charts in the chart gallery.
 Please note that the analyzer is not simply a tally of the signs.